-You can access the Labs features using your Symbl App ID and Secret.
-If you don't already have it, sign up on our platform to get your credentials.
+You can access the Labs features using your Symbl App Id and Secret.
+If you don't already have it, sign up on platform to get your credentials.

 Note: The usage of data for Labs projects is stored for enhancing our research.
 We may continue to build, iterate, mutate or discontinue any of the below given features on the sole discretion of our team as deemed necessary.

 For any queries or feedback, please contact us at firstname.lastname@example.org.

 Personally Identifiable Information (PII) is any information about an individual that can be used to distinguish or trace the individual's identity, such as name, social security number, email address, phone number, etc.